 Money collected for meals obtained on credit is recorded under this category.
 The meals are counted and claimed for reimbursement at the time they are served.
 Caution: Do NOT count these meals twice.
 The money is counted as revenue when it is received.
 Charged meals are a liability as an account payable.
+Prepaid meal must be recorded under DEFERRED REVENUE 0271.

-After School Snack Program -
+NSLP After School Snack Program -

-This is the cash received for snacks served to paying and reduced price children in certain after school snack programs.
+This is the cash received for snacks served to paying and reduced-price children in certain after school snack programs.